blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 > Accepts parameter: `--minimumcharge-ratio`

+> Accepts parameter: `--minimumcharge-from-bid-ask`

 This ensures that there’s a minimum value of spread to be paid by the taker.

 It’s possible that the configuration may lead to too small a spread to be profitable.
 You can use the `--minimumcharge-ratio` parameter to enforce a minimum spread.
 The default of 0.0005 is 0.05%.

+The default is to perform calculations based on the mid price.
+The `--minimumcharge-from-bid-ask` parameter specifies calculations are to be performed using the bid price (for BUYs) or ask price (for SELLs), not the mid price.

 ### `PreventPostOnlyCrossingBookElement`